vanilla/garden-schema/UPGRADE.md

 - The `readOnly` and `writeOnly` properties are now supported.
 To use them in validation pass either `['request' => true]` or `['response' => true]` as options to one of the schema validation functions.
 - Support for the following validation properties has been added: `multipleOf`, `maximum`, `exclusiveMaximum`, `minimum`, `exclusiveMinimum`, `uniqueItems`, `maxProperties`, `minProperties`, `additionalProperties`.
 - Schemas now support references with the `$ref` attribute!
 To use references you can use `Schema::setRefLookup()` with the built in `ArrayRefLookup` class.
+- You can now create custom `Validation` instances by using a custom `Schema::setValidationFactory()` method.
+This is much more flexible than the deprecated `Schema::setValidationClass()` method.

 ### Deprecations